Catalunya Ràdio: Catalunya Ràdio

-Catalunya Informació
+3CatInfo Ràdio

-As Spain's first all-news station, Catalunya Informació has a strong focus on local news, traffic, weather and information.
+As Spain's first all-news station, 3CatInfo has a strong focus on local news, traffic, weather and information.
 News bulletins is aired around the clock.
 At the half past, the station will summary what have been said in 30 minutes ago and what will be said in 30 minutes next.
-At :33, Catalunya Informació tells listeners the day's three most important news, also local traffic updates from Catalunya Transit Service and the latest weather forecasts for the coming hours at :15 and :45.
+At :33, 3CatInfo tells listeners the day's three most important news, also local traffic updates from Catalunya Transit Service and the latest weather forecasts for the coming hours at :15 and :45.
 Weather summaries can also be heard during the headlines.

 The station's hourly news block is as follows: